Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

 Data-driven models require a large amount of data to yield strong performance.
-In CoPath, the performance and generalization of such models increase by incorporating diverse datasets with varying tissue slide preparations, staining quality, and scanners.
+In CPath, this requires incorporating diverse datasets with varying tissue slide preparations, staining quality, and scanners.
 An obvious solution to train such models is to accumulate the data from multiple medical centers into a centralized repository.
-However, in practice, data privacy regulations may not allow medical institutions to easily share their data across institutions, especially between countries.
-A possible set of methods to overcome this issue are privacy-preserving model training algorithms, such as federated learning \cite{bonawitz2019towards,kairouz2021advances}, which can make use of decentralized data from multiple institutions while keeping the sensitive data private.
+However, in practice, data privacy regulations may not permit such data sharing between medical institutions, especially between countries.
+A possible solution lies in privacy-preserving training algorithms, such as federated learning \cite{bonawitz2019towards,kairouz2021advances}, which can make use of decentralized data from multiple institutions while maintaining data privacy.
 In federated learning, training starts with a generic machine learning model in a centrally located server.
-Instead of transferring data to a centralized server to train the model, copies of the model are sent to each institution to train on each institution's data.
-The model updates during training are sent to the central server using encrypted communication and aggregated to combine the learnings from each institution's data.
+But instead of transferring data to a centralized server for training, copies of the model are sent to individual institutions for training on their local data.
+The learning updates are encrypted and sent to the central server and then aggregated across the institutions.
 Ming Lu et al. \cite{381} demonstrated the feasibility and effectiveness of applying federated, attention-based weakly supervised learning for general-purpose classification and survival prediction on WSIs using data from different sites.
-Using such algorithms for CoPath can facilitate cross-institutional collaborations and can be a viable solution for future commercial solutions that need to continuously augment and improve their ML models using decentralized data.
+Using such algorithms for CPath can facilitate cross-institutional collaborations and can be a viable solution for future commercial solutions that need to continuously augment and improve their ML models using decentralized data.